 The Argentina program is especially appropriate for students in American Studies, History, Latin American Studies, Media and Society, Spanish and Hispanic Studies, and English.

 This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
+Students must have successfully completed (with a C- or better) the equivalent of two semesters of college-level Spanish before departure.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Each student will live with an Argentine host family—the best way to ensure a comprehensive language and cultural immersion experience.
 Homestays are coordinated by the staff of CELE, which has nearly twenty years’ experience matching host families and students.
 Breakfast and dinner are provided by the host families.